Jacquian Williams: Professional career

-Pre-draft

-New York Giants

 Williams appeared in the ESPN documentary "The Dotted Line", filmed in the months leading up to the 2011 NFL draft.
 The program depicted the relationship between Williams and his first agent, Eugene Lee of ETL Associates, as well as Williams's decision to dump ETL after the draft.

-Williams was selected in the sixth round with the 202nd overall pick by the New York Giants in the 2011 NFL Draft, once again re-uniting him with Jason Pierre-Paul, his teammate at Fort Scott Community College and the University of South Florida.
+Williams was selected in the sixth round with the 202nd overall pick by the New York Giants in the 2011 NFL draft, once again re-uniting him with Jason Pierre-Paul, his teammate at Fort Scott Community College and the University of South Florida.
 According to Ohm Youngmisuk of ESPN, "Williams caught the Giants' attention with his athleticism, speed and untapped potential."
 On July 29, Williams signed his rookie contract with the Giants.
 During training camp, Williams has mainly seen time with third–team defense.
 In his rookie season, Williams had 78 tackles.
 He played in all 16 games and made 2 starts.

 During the NFC Championship game on January 22, 2012 between the Giants and the San Francisco 49ers, Williams stripped 49ers punt returner Kyle Williams during a punt return and the Giants recovered it in field goal range, which led to the game-winning field goal by Lawrence Tynes and put the Giants in Super Bowl XLVI, their second Super Bowl in four years.